 Main Screen: The Main screen provides easily recognized icons for entry into the UUT Data, Test GPIB and Calibration data entry screens.
 Test configuration selectors are also available.

 Main Menu Screen

 The Main Menu Screen is divided into four (4) sections:

 The Measurement Screen allows the operator to quickly review the measurement data.
 Included on this screen is the Hold [F6] and Save button for saving the data to an ASCII file.
 The Hold and Save button toggle back and forth depending on which is selected.
 Each phase is distinguished by different colours making the screen data easier to view and monitor.
 Large green displays are used to display the combined power, voltage and current.
 The large screens can also be used to monitor the generator voltage adjustments.

 Scrolling down to the bottom of the screen reveals the Waveform Analyzer showing the waveforms for both current and voltage on all three phases including even and odd harmonics up to the 25th harmonic.
 These waveforms can also be printed at the time of measurement.

-The Measurement Screen displays are updated every one second.
+The Measurement Screen displays are updated every second.
 The controller reads each power analyzer and displays the input voltage and current and calculates the real power, the apparent power and the power factor.

 Control Cabinet: The control cabinet houses the electronics and is protected against impulse through the input and ground connections.